abhinandh-s/roxide/README.md

 > [!WARNING]
-> Do not use sudo.
+> 1. Do not use sudo.
 Support for sudo is still work in progress.
+> 2. It wont warn about write protected contents (wip)
-> It is not possible to bring back files removed using patterns with `revert` flag but you can still access it from Trash dir
+> 3. It is not possible to bring back files removed using patterns with `revert` flag but you can still access it from Trash dir

 ## Installation